 VPI/VCI Shows the values of the ATM VPI/VCI

 Con.
 ID Shows the connection ID

 Category Shows the ATM service classes

 Service Shows the name for WAN connection

-Interface Shows connection interface
+Interface Shows connection interfaces

 Protocol Shows the connection type, such as PPPoE, PPPoA, etc.

 IGMP Shows the state of the IGMP function

+Nat Shows if the Network Address Translation(NAT) is enabled or disabled.

-QoS Shows if IP QoS is enabled or disabled
+QoS Shows if IGMP IP QoS is enabled or disabled

 State Shows the connection state of the WAN connection

 Status Lists the status of DSL link

 IP Address Shows IP address for WAN interface